-Fall Community and School Programs Intern
+Community and School Programs Facilitator

-Philosophy of the Internship
+Philosophy of the Facilitator Program

-- be 21 and have one year of higher education or equivalent experience
+- Be 21 and have one year of higher education or equivalent experience

-- be first aid and CPR-certified
+- Be first aid and CPR-certified

-- $600 per week ($180 health insurance premium is also available)
+- $180 health insurance premium is available

 - Housing provided (meals will be provided when there is a program)